cgod95/mingle-synergy/NEW_CHAT_TRANSFER.md

 - ✅ Demo mode complete and functional
 - ✅ All syntax errors fixed
+- ✅ Settings page fixed (was missing isVisible state)
+- ✅ Venue error logging added for debugging
 - ✅ Ready for continued development
 - ✅ All changes committed and pushed
+- ⚠️ Some venues may not be working (check console logs)
 - ⚠️ Theme consolidation needed (not blocking)
 - ⚠️ Environment vars need documentation

+### Known Issues:
+- **Settings Page**: ✅ FIXED - Was missing `isVisible` state variable
+- **Venue Loading**: ⚠️ IN PROGRESS - Added error logging, check console for details
+- See `BUG_FIXES_PLAN.md` for detailed investigation and next steps

 ---